elskwid/historical_society/README.md

-history -- Preserve the history of your data, starting with soft delete.
+HistoricalSociety -- Preserve the history of your data, starting with soft delete.
 ====================================

 ## DESCRIPTION

-history currently provides basic soft delete functionality on an ActiveRecord instance through the use of a "deleted_at" timestamp column and a default_scope that excludes the soft deleted records.
+The historical society gem currently provides basic soft delete functionality on an ActiveRecord instance through the use of a "deleted_at" timestamp column and a default_scope that excludes the soft deleted records.

 _Note: This currently provides a default_scope that excludes soft deleted records.
 It also overrides